 On the other hand, a ‘Site Collection Administrator’ is allowed with the same permission on every site collection site as the ‘Site Owner.’
 This ‘subsite level’ cannot be overridden in any way; it is a compelling role and must be assigned carefully.
 The ‘Site Collection Administrator’ role comes into play when all the permission from a subsite is removed by the ‘Site Owner,’ making the subsites unapproachable to all the users, excluding the ‘Site Collection Administrator.’
 Besides this, the ‘Site Collection Administrator’ can access features like site collection, content publishing, reports auditing, etc. The term ‘Administrator’ must not be confused with the class role or ‘Server Admin’ as it does not grant any permission to execute the tasks on servers.
 It neither deals with giving access to other web applications or site collections.

 Which Role Should Be Assigned to Whom?

 It depends on your enterprise.
-A ‘Site Owner’ usually is responsible only for a subset of sites in a SharePoint portal.
+A ‘Site Owner’ is usually responsible only for a subset of sites in a SharePoint portal.
 Site Owners are generally the key users, as they are responsible for maintaining the major part of the intranet while ensuring that all the sites, libraries, and lists are accessible to the authorized content editors.
 All the users have the necessary permissions, and all the needed features are enabled.
 The ‘Site Collection Administrator’ role can be fulfilled by one or more people depending on the size of your SharePoint Portal.
 It is typically someone from the IT department if the implementation involves only one site collection.
-However, a key user is selected to fulfill multiple site collections or multiple web applications.
-If the company has the Record Management features installed, the Record Manager is most likely to be the ‘Site Collection Administrator.’
+However, a key user is selected to fulfill multiple site collections or web applications.
+If the company has the Record Management features installed, the Record Manager will most likely be the ‘Site Collection Administrator.’